eBOP™ Ram System

 About the Technology

-In 2014, the Noble Research and Development team began development of an electrically-powered BOP ram design based on a belief that an electrically-driven operator has significant advantages in comparison to a traditional hydro-electric operator.
+Noble Research and Development team has developed an electrically-powered BOP ram design based on a belief that an electrically-driven operator has significant advantages in comparison to a traditional hydro-electric operator.
 Over the past two years, Noble continued to develop its eBOP™ ram design and manufactured a prototype for testing.
 The technology is currently PATENT PENDING.
 In 2017, Noble completed a shear test of up to 2 million lbs.
 Based on proven technologies, the electrically-driven operator is ready to show a new potential future to the energy industry.

 Research & Development Timeline